RoSchmi/AzureDataSender_FEZ/README.md

 ![gallery](Charts4AzureGitHub.png)

+#### How it works:

+In this example App the values of 4 analog inputs are periodically read (timer event) and stored in an intermediate 'Container'.
+Periodically (another timer) these data are stored to an Azure Storage Table.
+Right after loading these data to Azure they are read back to prove that the transmission was successful (this is normally not needed).
+On Pressing or Relasing of BTN1 of the FEZ-Board (between press and release should be enough time to complete the upload of this event) the state of the button is stored in an Azure Storage Table.

 #### Known Issues/Limitations:

 Because of the limited Ram of the used MCU (STM32F401) on the GHI Electronics FEZ Board only one Channel for On/Off sensor data is implemented.
+Loading up On/Off-Sensor-Data (Press and release Btn1) should only occur in a time when no analog data are loaded up.
 For the same reason (Out of memory exceptions) actually there are frequent Reboots if the Watchdog is activated.
-Readin back stored data from Azure actually works only unsecure (http).
+Reading back stored data from Azure actually works only unsecure (http).

 Instructions to a similar project for the Beaglebone Green are provided on Hackster.io: